DaleOrders/AWS-Study-Notes/README.md

 AMI baking will front load the time needed by configuring as much as possible.

-- Use AMI backing for any part of the process that is time intensive.
+- Use AMI baking for any part of the process that is time intensive.
 - Use bootstrap for the final configuration.

 This way you reduce the post-launch time and thus the boot-time-to-service.